hupe1980/gotoaws/README.md

   awsconnect ecs exec [flags]

 Flags:
-      --cluster string     arn or name of the cluster (optional) -c, --cmd string         command to exceute (optional) (default "/bin/sh") --container string   name of the container.
+      --cluster string     arn or name of the cluster (optional) (default "default") -c, --cmd string         command to exceute (optional) (default "/bin/sh") --container string   name of the container.
 A container name only needs to be specified for tasks containing multiple containers. (optional)
   -h, --help               help for exec